capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/tee/cluster.md

 };
 ```

-Now the cluster selected, it is needed to verify the _health status_ of the cluster.
+Now the cluster is selected, it is needed to verify the _health status_ of the cluster.

 ## Cluster health

-Before moving on the creation, the good practice is to verify the status of the selected cluster.
+Before moving on to creation, the good practice is to verify the status of the selected cluster.
 Enclave in a cluster can be not available because of being in maintenance mode.
 Therefore it is important to check the status of the selected cluster.

-In most of the cases, it is not necessary to use or store the data in a variable.
+In most cases, it is not necessary to use or store the data in a variable.
 Just run the promise `getEnclaveHealthStatus()` to check if any error is happening.
 In case you need to use the _cluster health_ data use the `getEnclaveDataAndHealth()`.

 ```typescript showLineNumbers
 import { getEnclaveHealthStatus, initializeApi } from "ternoa-js";